Posts

 Galaxy Advert CSP

 Galaxy Advert Questions 1) The key conventions of TV advertising that I can find in the Galaxy advert are mise-en-scene, sound, logo and slogan, editing, USP, and camera shots.
 2) The key message the Galaxy advert is communicating about its chocolate is that it is a luxury but classic chocolate.
 The slogan in this advert says ' Why have cotton when you ca have sill' which implies how smooth and tasty the chocolate being advertised is.
 3) Audrey Hepburn was a huge Hollywood star in the 1950's and 1960's.
 She was associated with Hollywood glamour and style and was also a fashion icon and model.
 Galaxy selected Audrey Hepburn for this advert as she was known all around the world and was loved by many of her fans.
 When making this advert, her face was edited because of her passing away and to some old fans of hers, this could create nostalgia.
-4) Intersexuality is where one media product (e.g. Galaxy) makes refrences to other media products.
-For example, adding Audrey He...
+4) Intersexuality is where one media product (e.g. Galaxy) makes references to other media products.
+For example, adding Audrey H...

 OMO Advert CSP Blog Tasks